aboood40091/BCFSTM-BCFWAV-Converter/README.md

 # BCFSTM-BCFWAV-Converter
 A tool to convert between the BFSTM, BCSTM, BFSTP, BFWAV, and BCWAV formats.
+Special thanks to Gota7 for explanation of sample data structure in WAV.

 ## Usage:
 <code>main [option...] input</code>